-The amount due from fellow subsidiary company is unsecured, interest free and with no fixed terms of repayment.
+The amount due from fellow subsidiary company is unsecured, interest free and recoverable on demand.

 The Company's normal trade credit term is up to 60 days.
 Other credit terms are assessed and approved on a case by case basis.